openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-optimization-guide/weight-compression.rst

    compression may result in more accuracy reduction than with larger models.
    Therefore, weight compression is recommended for use with LLMs only.

-LLMs and other models that require extensive memory to store the weights during inference can benefit from weight compression as it:
+LLMs and other GenAI models that require extensive memory to store the weights during inference can benefit from weight compression as it: